bluesky/ophyd/docs/user_v2/how-to/make-a-simple-device.rst

 Movable
 -------

-For a more complicated device like a `Mover`, you can still use `SimpleDevice` and implement some addition protocols:
+For a more complicated device like a `Mover`, you can still use `StandardReadable` and implement some addition protocols:

 .. literalinclude:: ../../../ophyd/v2/epicsdemo/__init__.py